It has been such a sad, sad week in our area. So many people have lost so many things. My heart breaks as I watch the news reports.

-We obviously rely too heavily on gasoline.
+From the looks of the current lines at gas stations, we certainly rely too heavily on gasoline.
 We can get in our cars and go anywhere we want, or just drive around going nowhere.
 We rely on people we don’t even know, all day, every day; the people who are working behind those technologies, who supply our creature comforts.

 In a crisis we rely on our family, friends and neighbors.
 They can take us in, put us up, and put up with us.
 We can move in with them and rely on their comfort and their conveniences.

-While we sit and wait, we rely on the powers-that-be to restore our lives for us.
+While we sit and wait, we rely on the powers-that-be to restore the power of our lives for us.
 We rely on the fact that things will return to normal again.
 We will get back to our lives, our routines.
 We will rebuild them, and we will replace our lost things; the things that make up our lives.

 We have expectations, and we have attachments.
 We expect to be able to get back the places, things, even people that we are attached to.